DaandeHaan/bomb-party/readme.md

 - Responsive [REVIEW_NEEDED]

-- Fix the message query in the lobby (url)
-- Add explenation about the game somewhere
+- Add sidebar (on mobile) with: (desktop is just buttons)
   - Change settings while in the game (during lobby gameState)
   - Add sound mute
   - Add auto ready
+  - Add chat
+  - Add used words list

+- Fix the message query in the lobby (url)
+- Add explenation about the game somewhere
 - Add more words, like brands etc
 - Add logging (Games created, players etc) cool insight info!
 - Add privacy agreement
-- Add chat
-- Lose sound being played when winning
+- Lose sound being played when winning (sometimes?)

-- Add used words list
-- sound too loud (win sound)
+- Do we want to fetch public games only on refresh, or also every x seconds?
 - Game mode (langueges) with only names, brands etc?
 - Point system? (not to determine winner, but based on word length, just for fun)
 - Possible words list, for diffucult hints?